-There is no explicit requirement to keep any kind of training records under the 180-day rules.
+There is no explicit requirement to keep any kind of training records under the small quantity generator exemption.
 It would be a good management practice, however, to keep some type of record documenting that the required training has been done.

-90-day Accumulation [40 CFR 262.34(a)]
+Large Quantity Generator Accumulation [40 CFR 262.17(a)(7)]